bluz71/nvim-linefly/README.md

 layout in the `tabline`; note, no buffers will be displayed in the `tabline` since there are many plugins that already provide that capability.

-To enable _linefly_'s `tabline` support please add the following to your initialization file:
+To enable `tabline` support please add the following to your initialization
+file:

 ```lua
 vim.g.linefly_options = {